WhooAmii/whooamii.github.io/2018/DIR-619 command execution.md

 Vulnerability location: file:  /bin/boa  function:formSysCmd
 The attacker calls this function by sending a post packet to the http://ip/goform/formSysCmd page.
 The program will call the system function with the value of syscmd in the post package.
+The same problem exists with the latest firmware 2.12B1 on the DIR-605L. download link:ftp://ftp2.dlink.com/SECURITY_ADVISEMENTS/DIR-605L/REVB/

 ```
 Post package structure